Skip to main content

 • Ask what kind of denial it is: Value, age, ownership, occupancy, or income problems use different next steps.

-• If it is a value denial: The official calendar says the complaint generally must be filed by June 30, though the county board may extend to July 20.
+• If it is a value denial: A value complaint is generally due by June 30, though a county board may extend to July 20 in limited cases.

-• If it is another county denial: The state guide says you usually have 30 days from the notice to appeal.
+• If it is another county denial: You usually have 30 days from the notice to appeal.

-• If the Tax Commissioner denied the income determination: File Form 458P, Petition for Redetermination, within 30 days.
+• If the Tax Commissioner denied income: File Form 458P, Petition for Redetermination, within 30 days.

-• If taxes are already delinquent: Call the county treasurer the same day and ask for the exact amount needed to stop the problem from getting worse.
+• If taxes are already delinquent: Call the county treasurer the same day.
+Ask what payment or action is needed to stop the problem from getting worse.

 Backup steps if the main relief does not solve the problem

-• Request a limited extension if you are still in range: The guide says a county board may grant a written extension to July 20, but not if you received an extension in the immediately preceding year.
-See the official guide.
+• Request a limited extension: A county board may grant a written extension to July 20, but not if you received an extension in the immediately preceding year.

-• Claim or amend Form PTC: Even if homestead fails, the refundable community college property tax credit may still help.
+• Claim or amend Form PTC: Even if homestead fails, the refundable community college property tax credit may still help some taxpayers.

-• Ask your mortgage servicer for an escrow review: If your tax bill went down, your monthly payment may not change until the lender re-runs escrow.
+• Ask for an escrow review: If your tax bill went down, your mortgage payment may not change until the lender updates escrow.

 Help close to home

-Accessibility note: If reading forms, traveling to the courthouse, or sitting on hold is hard, ask the county office whether documents can be mailed and call your Area Agency on Aging for information and assistance.
+Accessibility note: If reading forms, traveling to the courthouse, or sitting on hold is hard, ask the county office whether papers can be mailed.
+Also ask your Area Agency on Aging for information and assistance.

 Extra help for veterans, disabled, and rural seniors

-• Seniors with disabilities: Nebraska also has separate homestead categories for qualified disabled individuals and people with developmental disabilities.
-Start with the official guide, then ask your Area Agency on Aging or the Legal Services & Elder Rights program for help with paperwork.
+• Seniors with disabilities: Nebraska has separate homestead categories for qualified disabled individuals and people with developmental disabilities.
+Ask the county assessor which forms apply.

 • Veteran seniors: Older veterans and surviving spouses should review the 2026 category table.
 Some veteran categories have different filing rules, and some do not use the same income test as the age-65 category.

-• Rural seniors with limited access: If travel is hard, use the state directory for mailing addresses and parcel links, and ask your Area Agency on Aging about local information and assistance options.
+• Rural seniors with limited access: If travel is hard, ask the county assessor about mailing papers.
+Your Area Agency on Aging may also know local transportation or paperwork help.

 Other options if state relief is not enough

-• Fee-based valuation help: If the home’s assessed value looks far too high, a paid real estate attorney or tax protest service may be worth considering.
+• Fee-based valuation help: If the assessed value looks far too high, a real estate attorney or tax protest service may be worth asking about.
+Ask about costs before signing anything.

-• Title cleanup: If the property is in the wrong legal form, such as an LLC, you may need legal help to fix ownership before future filing years.
+• Title cleanup: If the property is in the wrong legal form, such as an LLC, you may need legal help before a future filing year.

 At what age can a Nebraska homeowner apply for senior property tax relief?